 - Where you live

-- The average temperature of your house
+- Average temperature of your home

 After an intense workout, a parrot’s heartbeat will beat faster, and its metabolism will get a boost.
 This increase in energy production means that the parrot will experience a sudden rise in its body temperature.

 When a parrot’s kidneys aren’t working properly, this destabilizes bodily functions.
 A rapid deterioration of the organs occurs.
 Unable to detoxify the body, the parrot develops a fever.
 This, in turn, makes its feet grow hot.

+Due to the fat, when a parrot breathes in cold air, it cannot cool its insides as efficiently.
+All the heat is expelled almost exclusively through the feet.
 The warmth of a fat parrot’s feet doesn’t spell immediate danger.
-However, it’s still wise to fix the parrot’s weight to avoid future complications.
+However, it’s still wise to take steps to reduce the parrot’s weight to avoid future complications.

 Parrot Feet Heat Myths

 While short-term stress can lead to warm feet, if a parrot thinks its life is in danger, its feet never warm up.
 Instead, the body sends blood flow away from the feet and over to the wings.
-This allows the parrot’s muscles to loosen up, so it can fly away from danger.
+This allows its muscles to loosen up, so it can fly away from danger.